Charity Bank has many awards and accreditations attesting to our social mission – but what do they all mean exactly?

 Good Shopping Guide Ethical Company

 The Ethical Company Organisation’s researchers monitor the ethics of companies across a wide range of sectors and set a benchmark for corporate behaviour.
 Banks and building societies are rated on their social and environmental performance.
 The results are published on The Good Shopping Guide.
-Charity Bank has been awarded the top spot in the index of ethical banks and building societies for ten years running.
+Charity Bank has been awarded the top spot in the index of ethical banks and building societies for 15 years running.

 Living Wage Employer